-Combined EOP Series: COMB98
+Combined EOP Series: COMB99

-A Kalman filter was used to combine the BIH series with the adjusted space-geodetic series that comprise SPACE98 after first applying to the BIH series the corrections for bias, rate, annual term, and measurement uncertainty given in Tables 3 and 4.
-The resulting combined Earth orientation series, COMB98, consists of values (Figure 4) and 1 σ standard errors (Figure 5) for polar motion, universal time, and their rates that span from January 20.0, 1962 to January 16.0, 1999 at 5-day intervals.
+A Kalman filter was used to combine the BIH series with the adjusted space-geodetic series that comprise SPACE99 after first applying to the BIH series the corrections for bias, rate, annual term, and measurement uncertainty given in Tables 3 and 4.
+The resulting combined Earth orientation series, COMB99, consists of values (Figure 4) and 1 standard errors (Figure 5) for polar motion, universal time, and their rates that span from January 20.0, 1962 to January 21.0, 2000 at 5-day intervals.
 Leap seconds have been restored to UT1, and the effects of the solid Earth and ocean tides have been added back to the UT1 values using the same models for these effects that were originally used to remove them, namely, the Yoder et al. (1981) model for the solid Earth tides and the Kantha et al. (1998) model for the ocean tides.
-The full amplitude (i.e., no tidal terms attenuated) of the effects of the solid Earth and ocean tides to the UT1 values.
-Semidiurnal and diurnal ocean tidal terms have not been added to, and are therefore not included in, the COMB98 UT1 values.
+The full amplitude (i.e., no tidal terms attenuated) of the effects of the solid Earth and ocean tides at the epoch of the time tag were added back to the UT1 values.
+Semidiurnal and diurnal ocean tidal terms have not been added to, and are therefore not included in, the COMB99 UT1 values.

-A COMBINED EARTH ORIENTATION SERIES: COMB98
+A COMBINED EARTH ORIENTATION SERIES: COMB99

 Figure 4.
-Plots of the x-component of polar motion (4a), y-component of polar motion (4b), UT1-UTC (4c), and excess length-of-day (4d) as given by the combined Earth orientation series COMB98.
+Plots of the x-component of polar motion (4a), y-component of polar motion (4b), UT1-UTC (4c), and excess length-of-day (4d) as given by the combined Earth orientation series COMB99.
 The discontinuous changes in the plot of UT1-UTC are caused by the presence of leap seconds.
-Prior to the introduction of leap seconds in 1972, Coordinated Universal Time (UTC) was adjusted by introducing step and rate changes designed to keep it close to UT1 (e.g., IERS 1998, Table II-3), the effect of which is also readily apparent in 4c.
+Prior to the introduction of leap seconds in 1972, Coordinated Universal Time (UTC) was adjusted by introducing step and rate changes designed to keep it close to UT1 (e.g., IERS 1999, Table IV-3), the effect of which is also readily apparent in 4c.
 Note that the UT1-UTC values displayed in 4c include the tidal variations, whereas the excess length-of-day values shown in 4d do not.